SLAM-Lab/SANA-FE/README.md

 "Performance and Energy Simulation of Spiking Neuromorphic Architectures for Fast Exploration," in International Conference on Neuromorphic Systems (ICONS), Santa Fe, NM, USA, 2023, [doi:10.1145/3589737.3605970](https://doi.org/10.1145/3589737.3605970).

+# License and Acknowledgements

+Copyright (c) 2026 - The University of Texas at Austin (GPL 3)

+This work was produced under contract #2317831 to National Technology and Engineering Solutions of Sandia, LLC which is under contract No. DE-NA0003525 with the U.S. Department of Energy.

 # Contact
 James Boyle: james.boyle@utexas.edu